near/bos-web-engine/press-release-faq.md

 #### What language and framework are BOS components written in?

 BOS components are written in TypeScript or JavaScript and use Preact as the rendering engine with the React compatibility layer enabled.
-One of the main goals of BWE is to have syntax that is minimally different from vanilla (p)react, and only stray from it where necessary to accomodate the architecture of the engine and sandbox communication patterns.
+One of the main goals of BWE is to have syntax that is minimally different from vanilla (p)react, and only stray from it where necessary to accommodate the architecture of the engine and sandbox communication patterns.

 See [components.md](components.md) for a detailed overview of the syntax required to build BOS components.